 - Pre-approval: Some financing options will offer pre-approval, which is when the lender agrees to give you a loan to buy a car before you make the purchase.
 This can give you a better idea of the price range you are working with before you start shopping for a car.

 Some lenders are very flexible in how much time they’ll give you to pay off the loan, while others will limit your options.
 As a general rule, a shorter loan term will mean higher monthly repayments but a lower total loan repayment, while a longer loan term will mean lower monthly repayments but a higher total loan repayment, as you will be paying back more in interest costs.
 Ultimately, you need a car loan that you can repay comfortably, over a period of time that suits your needs.

 5. Loan type

-Some lenders will allow you to choose between a secured car loan, that is, a loan in which you provide collateral, such as the vehicle you’re buying, and an unsecured car loan, where no collateral is provided.
-Lenders will charge higher interest rates for unsecured car loans because they regard them as riskier than secured car loans.
+Some lenders will allow you to choose between a secured car loan and an unsecured car loan.
+Lenders will typically charge higher interest rates for unsecured car loans because they regard them as riskier than secured car loans.

 6. The lender

 There’s a good chance you already bank with one of Australia's big four: ANZ, Commonwealth Bank, NAB or Westpac.
 While they're big, they may not offer the best loan for your needs.
 Shop around and you may find a more competitive car loan from a smaller bank or a non-bank lender.

 What types of car loans are available?